Skip to content

 Milton Keynes Rose

 The Milton Keynes Rose located in our central city park Campbell Park, is a public space designed for commemoration, celebration and contemplation.
-Developed in partnership by The Parks Trust and the Cenotaph Trust, with support from Milton Keynes Council, the Milton Keynes Rose was created as a central civic space to host events significance and occasions of remembrance.
+Developed in partnership by The Parks Trust and the Cenotaph Trust, with support from Milton Keynes Council, the Milton Keynes Rose was created as a central civic space to host events of significance and occasions of remembrance.

 Created by internationally renowned artist Gordon Young in 2014, the Milton Keynes Rose is an open-air circle with markings based on the mathematical beauty of a flower.
 Upon installation 106 granite pillars of varying height were mounted in positions to create the art piece.
 68 pillars have been engraved with dedications, leaving 38 for future inscriptions.